-- the observations about the undesirable consequences of imposing a duty were “considerably over-stated” and that “There is no reason to suppose that the factual context of an A & E department is likely to give rise to any unusual evidential difficulties”; and
+- the observations about the undesirable consequences of imposing a duty were “considerably over-stated” and that “There is no reason to suppose that the factual context of an A and E department is likely to give rise to any unusual evidential difficulties”; and

 - “So far as substantive liability is concerned, the requirements of negligence and causation will remain effective control factors.
-It is undoubtedly the fact that Hospital A & E departments operate in very difficult circumstances and under colossal pressure.
+It is undoubtedly the fact that Hospital A and E departments operate in very difficult circumstances and under colossal pressure.
 This is a consideration which may well prove highly influential in many cases when assessing whether there has been a negligent breach of duty”.

 In summary, therefore, the real question in Darnley always should have been not whether a duty of care existed, but whether that duty had been breached.

 On that issue (whether the duty had been breached), the Supreme Court found in Mr Darnley’s favour.